pelanimix/iota-starter-obd-android/README.md

 ## Overview
-The IBM IoT for Automotive - Mobility Starter Application uses the **IBM IoT Platform** that is available on **IBM Bluemix** to help you to quickly build a smart fleet management solution.
+The IBM IoT for Automotive - Mobility Starter Application uses the **IBM IoT Platform** that is available on **IBM Cloud** to help you to quickly build a smart fleet management solution.
 The solution consists of a mobile app and a server component which is the **IBM IoT for Automotive - Fleet Management Starter Web Application**.

 ### Mobile app
 The starter app provides a mobile app to connect to an OBDII dongle plugged in to your car.
 If you are a user of the application, you can use the mobile app to do the following tasks: